 At Potters Green there are two Learning mentors who work with both children and their families.
-Mrs Smith is the senior learning mentor and is supported by Miss Burns.
+Mrs Smith is the senior learning mentor and is supported by Miss Gillespie.
 Learning Mentors help pupils to overcome barriers to learning.

 What is a Learning Mentor?

 A Mentor can help children and their families with any worries they may have.
 They will listen to both the children and if required the parents if they want someone to talk to.
 A Mentor can spend some time with pupils to talk about their feelings and make life feel a little better.

 Why would a child see or work with a Learning Mentor?

 Children may see a Learning Mentor if:

 · Something is stopping them from doing their best in school

 Sometimes to get extra help for the pupils they may need to talk to teacher or parents.